kennycason/ninjaturdle_blog/posts/2017-03-26-prototype.markdown

 }
 ```

 Next was to load the textures, for now I'm just going to directly load them into a Texture class as static instances.
 There are more advanced methods for managing Textures via the (https://github.com/libgdx/libgdx/wiki/Texture-packer)[`TexturePacker` and `TextureAtlas`].
-However, this seems to be a bit invasive to my development, especially early on, and considering I haven't used it.
+However, this seems to be a bit invasive to my development, especially early on, particularly because I haven't used it before.
 I will re-investigate later.
-My Textures class is pretty simple:
 ```{.java .numberLines startFrom="1"}
 object Textures {
     val TEXTURE_PATH = "sprite/"